The Dynamics of Learning and Competition in Schumpeterian Environments

 In this study, we examine the nature of Schumpeterian competition between entrants and incumbents.
 We argue that incumbents may respond to the threat of entry by either attacking the entrant or trying to learn from it, and that entrants, in turn, may react by either reciprocating the incumbent’s advances or retreating from it.
 Putting these competitive choices together, we develop a framework of four distinct potential scenarios of Schumpeterian competition.
 In particular, we emphasize a scenario we term creative divergence, wherein incumbents try to learn from entrants and build on their technologies, but their investments to do so cause entrants to retreat, resulting in diminishing returns to learning investments by incumbents.
 Exploratory analyses of the US cardiovascular medical device industry find patterns consistent with the creative divergence scenario, with incumbent knowledge investments helping them to learn from entrants, but these learning benefits being undermined as entrants move away from incumbents.

-Is the Division of Labor limited by the Extent of the Market?
-Evidence from Residential Real Estate
+Is the Division of Labor Limited by the Extent of the Market?
+Opportunity Cost Theory with Evidence from the Real Estate Brokerage Industry

-The division of labor allows individuals to focus their time on a narrower band of activities and increase productivity through specialization, but it also comes at a cost.
+The division of labor allows individuals to focus their time on a narrower band of activities and increase productivity through specialization, but this comes at a cost.
 When individuals divide labor, they divide value and split the “pie” they help create.
-In this paper, I formally model this trade-off and examine how it is affected by market characteristics.
-I test the empirical predictions of the theory in the residential real estate brokerage industry in Southeast Michigan.
-Consistent with the model, I find that the division of labor is more likely for properties in the middle of the price distribution and in larger markets, but less likely at the tails and in markets where property prices exhibit substantial heterogeneity.
+In this paper, I formally model this tradeoff and examine how it is affected by opportunity-cost considerations related to market characteristics.
+I test the empirical predictions of the model in the residential real estate brokerage industry in Southeast Michigan.
+Consistent with the predictions, I find that the division of labor is more likely for properties in the midrange of the price distribution and in larger markets, but less likely at the tails and in markets where property prices exhibit substantial heterogeneity.